 Here’s some comforting news; jowls do not develop overnight and understanding what causes them can be the key to preventing them from becoming fully present around our jawline.
 Though genes will determine whether your jowls is noticeable when you develop it, you can achieve a chiselled, defined jawline by making changes to your daily diet, lifestyle coupled with regular exercise despite it being considered impossible to “spot treat” a particular area of your body!

-If you are suffering or know of someone who has developed jowls either due to genes or age, keep reading to find out why what, and how jowls form so you can prevent, reduce face fats and reduce the chances of you developing jowls as well as minimizing their appearance.
+If you are suffering or know of someone who has developed jowls either due to genes or age, keep reading to find out why, what, and how jowls form so you can prevent, reduce face fats and reduce the chances of you developing jowls as well as minimising their appearance.

 Understanding What Jowls Are